muquit/markdown-toc-go/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ---
-<sub>TOC is created by https://github.com/muquit/markdown-toc-go</sub>
+<sub>TOC is created by https://github.com/muquit/markdown-toc-go on Mar-29-2025</sub>